Part of Business Consultant

 • Separate diagnosis from delivery.

-• Use Business Problem Review if the business cannot name the first fix.
+• Use the business consultation if the business cannot name the first fix.

 When outside help makes sense

 Outside help makes sense when the work needs expertise and the scope can be written clearly.
-The point is not to add another opinion.
-The point is to find the real business problem and stop paying for the wrong fix.
+Use the consultation first when the problem is not clear enough to scope.

 Common questions